biotorrents/gazelle/README.md

 - the codebase runs on PHP8 with minimal warnings
 - all database queries that are rewritten are usually simpler
 - no need to think about cache collisions across environments
+- a small amount of Eloquent models for core schema objects

 ## Features inherited from Oppaitime